protodevsystems/python-pdf-splitter-extractor-and-renamer/README.md

 python main.py

-- then a prompt will let you specify the filename to process (with multiple pages to split)
+- then a prompt will let you specify the filename to process (with multiple pages to split) e.g. 01.pdf
 - filename should be in the same folder as the python file
 - it will create an "output" folder where it will save all splitted PDF files
 - Each PDF file will be named as the value indicated inside the page's Name field.